Mexicans express grief, rage after metro train collapse kills 24

-At least 24 people were killed and dozens injured when an elevated stretch of Mexico City's newest metro line collapsed, sending a train plunging onto a busy road below. read more
+MEXICO CITY (Reuters) - At least 24 people were killed and dozens injured when an elevated stretch of Mexico City’s newest metro line collapsed, sending a train plunging onto a busy road below.

 Here are some quotes from people affected by the accident: